-When I initially learned I was going to do an internship in Uganda for six months, I immediately started researching the country and it’s highlights.
+When I learned I was going to do an internship in Uganda for six months, I immediately started researching the country and its highlights.
 Naturally, one of the first things that came up was gorilla tracking.
-I remember opening the page, scrolling through it and getting excited, until I saw the price tag and realized my student budget would never allow it.
+I remember opening the page, scrolling through it and getting excited, until I saw the price tag and realised my student budget would never allow it.
 I continued scrolling, a bit disappointed, but still thrilled by the many activities this country had to offer.
 Then I found the possibility to go chimpanzee tracking.
 This program was more affordable, so I decided to consider it.

 Now a couple of months later, I have been blessed to experience both.
 One little perk of this pandemic is that all of the national parks in Uganda offer serious reductions.
 This includes Mgahinga Gorilla National Park and Kibale National Park where you can meet mountain gorillas and chimpanzees, respectively.
 Chimpanzees — together with bonobos — take pride as our closest living relatives with 99% of shared DNA, while the gorillas follow with 98%.
 If you think a primate is a primate and they are more or less the same, you are very wrong.
 That tiny percentage of unshared DNA makes for a world of difference between humans and primates, but also between chimpanzees and gorillas.
 In fact, scientists say that chimpanzees are more closely related to humans than they are to gorillas!
 So don’t call them by the same name.
 Would you like it if someone called you a gorilla?

 Let’s start with what they have in common.
 It’s not good news, but it is one of the reasons why it is such an extraordinary experience to be able to see them in the wild: both of them are endangered.
 Poaching, diseases, civil war, and habitat destruction plague both species.
-The chimpanzee population is currently estimated at around 170,000 to 300,000, while the mountain gorillas – a subspecies of the eastern gorilla – counts just above 1,000.
-Fortunately, despite years of civil unrest in the region where mountain gorillas live, conservation efforts there have been successful.
-The population of mountain gorillas has continued to increase in recent years leading to their being downlisted from ‘critically endangered’ to ‘endangered’ in November 2018.
+The chimpanzee population is currently estimated at around 170,000 to 300,000, while the mountain gorillas — a subspecies of the eastern gorilla — counts just above 1,000.
+Fortunately, despite years of unrest in the region where mountain gorillas live, conservation efforts there have been successful.
+The population of mountain gorillas has continued to increase leading to their being downlisted from ‘critically endangered’ to ‘endangered’ in November 2018.

 Now let’s get into their differences.

-When we finally reached the bushy area in Mgahinga National Park where the gorillas had been resting that day, I felt a bit discouraged.
+When we finally reached the bushy area in Mgahinga where the gorillas had been resting that day, I felt a bit discouraged.
 It had started drizzling, mildly but persistently, and the gorillas were taking shelter under some of the lower trees and bushes.
 All I saw was this big, black hairy lump sticking out of the high grass, and I couldn’t figure out what exactly I was looking at.
 Was it part of a back or maybe the buttocks?
-It was only when the rangers reassured us that we could go a little closer that I suddenly realized this big chunk of gorilla was actually its head!
+It was only when the rangers reassured us that we could go a little closer that I suddenly realised this big chunk of gorilla was actually its head!
 It was the size of a giant watermelon.

 The head of a gorilla is massive, with a bulging forehead overhanging the eyes and a bony sagittal crest on top that supports the large muscles needed to grind coarse vegetation.
 Adult male mountain gorillas may weigh up to 220 kg (484 lbs), while females weigh about 97.7 kg (215 lbs).
 That makes them two to three times larger than chimpanzees and therefore, a little bit more impressive when seen close up.